The CA Bursary Scheme

-For domestic events, Junior applicant will require the endorsement of their mentor under the CA Mentoring Scheme.
+For domestic events, Young Person Member applicants will require the endorsement of their mentor under the CA Mentoring Scheme.
 The mentor will have recommended that the applicant should participate in the identified event.

 The CA will consider applications on merit, taking into account the details on the completed application form.
 The CA will not enter into correspondence or discussion about why particular applicants were or were not successful.
 The CA reserves the right to award no bursaries.
 Applicants who struggle to progress in croquet because of their financial situation should indicate this in the personal statement that forms part of the application.

 Data Protection Act

 The CA reserves the right to store and process on computer the personal details of applicants for the purposes of running this bursary scheme but will not pass these details to other organisations except for the purposes of the scheme and, as stated below, publicity.